owjd03/tp/docs/UserGuide.md

 **Insurance Package:**
 * Only the name of the insurance package needs to be provided. (case-insensitive)
-* The package must already exist in the address book.
+* The package must already exist in ClientCore.

 For the following fields, they can either follow the specified constraints or be set to "Unspecified" (case-insensitive).
 For instance, both omitting the salary field during an `add` command or typing `s/Unspecified` in the `add` command will result in the salary being set to "Unspecified".
 More examples will be provided in the respective sections.